-Figures 1-3 in Appendix B depict representative vertical profiles for fall turnover (October 12), weak stratification (May 17) and full stratification (August 14).
+Figures 1-6 in Appendix C depict representative monthly vertical profiles for fall turnover (October 12), weak stratification (May 17) and full stratification (August 14).

 Temporal Changes by Layer

 Based on the first year of sampling the changes in DO and temperature observed by layer during 2007 are as follows.
 These changes are described by layers, even though stratification was only weakly developed during the spring and there was still evidence of mixing among layers.